 In Arizona, as well as all over the world, less and less couples are getting hitched before having children.
 This could be due to a multitude of reasons.
 A shift in culture, being children of divorced parents, better access to reproductive care, prioritizing college over marriage, and sharing debt are some of many reasons people don’t get married as much as they used to.
 The thing that unmarried parents do not realize is that they accumulate a large amount of shared property, however, they fail to consider what legally happens to this property if they separate.

 Nowadays, two out of five births in the United States happen to couples that are not married.
 There are several unmarried parents in Arizona.
 Unfortunately, the law treats these children of unmarried couples and the unmarried couples themselves very poorly compared to married couples with children.

-Family laws are not keeping up with changing times.
+Family Laws in Arizona are not keeping up with changing times.

 Everybody’s doing it.
 While many people are cohabiting, half of people are living alone or living in a marriage.

 Though, Cohabitating is a good way to test out a future marriage.
 While this would make a lot of sense and be a logical thing to do, recent studies have shown that cohabitation to test marriage compatibility experience divorce after eventual marriage at a higher rate than those who did not live together.
 This is commonly referred to as the Cohabitation Effect.
 It is a popular test used by many unmarried parents in Arizona.

 However, couples that move in together after getting engaged do not experience this spike in divorce once married.
 This makes sense when you think about it.
 Couples who end up marrying after living together may do so out of convenience.
 It would just make sense to get married after living together for a long time.
 This sort of ‘drifting’ into marriage seems to end with couples drifting out.
 The commitment in getting engaged seems to make the difference.